Google Workspace Admin Role Assigned to a User or Group

 Install detection rules in Elastic Security

-Detect Google Workspace Admin Role Assigned to a User in the Elastic Security detection engine by installing this rule into your Elastic Stack.
+Detect Google Workspace Admin Role Assigned to a User or Group in the Elastic Security detection engine by installing this rule into your Elastic Stack.